oznogon/gattaibushido-public/rules/01_intro.md

 * *Chroma Squad*: Best (and only?) super sentai video game I've ever played (motorcycle chapter is best chapter).
 * *Dai-Guard*: I can't get that theme song out of my head!
 * *RWBY* and *gen:LOCK*: Rooster Teeth really *gets* teamwork-based stories, and these two shows are some of the absolute best.
+* *She-Ra and the Princesses of Power:* Not only is the theme song super badass, the show is a great portrayal of how intra-team conflict can drive a great heroic story.

 ## The Golden Rules